rkuykendall/rkuykendall.com/_posts/2016-04-16-history-baseball-video-games.md

 ## North American Video Game Crash of 1983 or The Faith of Fifty-Million People

 Mirroring the dot-com sector of the late 1990s, the video game industry had experienced a period of explosive growth.
-Atari was ready for more, and decided to take advantage of the Pac-Man arcade game, and the much anticipated Pac-Man for the Atari 2600 was rushing it out for the 1981 holiday season.
-The game was received poorly by fans and critics alike, with complaints that it was nothing like the original.
+Atari was ready for more, and decided to take advantage of the Pac-Man arcade game, and the much anticipated Pac-Man for the Atari 2600 was rushing it out for the 1981 holiday season.<sup>[Correction](#scottith-3)</sup> The game was received poorly by fans and critics alike, with complaints that it was nothing like the original.
 Despite a huge marketing push, Atari sold less than half the cartridges produced.
-Atari didn't to anything from their mistake.
+Atari didn't learn anything from their mistake.
 In 1982, the following year, ET sat at #1 in the box office for six weeks straight.
 Atari bought the rights for $20 million, and anticipating huge Christmas sales in the wake of the movie, rushed out ET for the Atari 2600 in five weeks.
-Buggy code and poor gameplay resulted in disappointed fans and a disaster for Atari, who produced more copies of the game than there were Atari 2600s in homes.
+Buggy code and poor gameplay resulted in disappointed fans and a disaster for Atari, who produced more copies of the game than there were Atari 2600s in homes.<sup>[Correction](#scottith-2)</sup>

 The industry was full of third party developers trying to cash in on the booming video game industry.
 Companies with little regard for the consumer paid poor developers to quickly write game so they could get them on the shelves fast enough.
 This phenomenon is well illustrated by the 1983 game Pitcher's Duel.
 In the early 1980s every console had their own Baseball game.
 Atari and Intellivision were still battling, the Odyssey2 had Baseball!
 (1978) and ColecoVision had Super Action Baseball (1983), but owners of the Vectrex system were out in the cold.
 In 1983, Vectrex hired a programmer to develop a Baseball video game for their console<sup>[13](#pink-gorilla-2009)</sup>.
 The developer, who knew absolutely nothing about the sport, was ordered to watch games on television until he understood enough to produce a game<sup>[13](#pink-gorilla-2009)</sup>.
 The development of Pitcher's Duel reflects the mindset of the industry in the early 1980s.